 - Mobile identifiers

-Ensure you have a system that can appropriately consider the totality of the data and not rely on limited views.
-Adaptability to new data parameters and sources is key going forward, the more independent and reliable data sources you can leverage, the more you can do to mitigate Synthetic Identity Fraud.
+To effectively mitigate synthetic identity fraud, you need a system that can appropriately consider the totality of the data and not rely on limited views.
+Adaptability to new data parameters and sources is the key; the more independent and reliable data sources you can leverage, the more you can do.

-It’s an emerging threat to businesses and implementing an effective identity validation and authentication system to spot fake identities is your strongest defense to help protect your business from the fastest growing type of ID fraud, which currently accounts for 80-85 percent of all identity fraud.
+It’s an emerging threat to businesses and implementing an effective identity verification and authentication system to spot fake identities is your strongest defense to help protect your business from the fastest growing type of ID fraud, which currently accounts for 80-85% of all identity fraud.